StarLoco/StarLoco/docs/quickstart.md

 Finally, you just have to execute **StarLoco-Installer.exe** or execute the powershell script **StarLoco-Installer.ps1**

+You can use the test account especially created for you :
+- Username : test
+- Password : test

 ## Community

 If you've any error or difficulty to run something, please ask the community on discord or create an issue.